esbullington/cct/README.md

-## Firebase database, Google Sheets, and proximity detection modules
+## Firebase database and proximity detection modules
 ### for Micropython on ESP32 device

 Library for a high school STEM competition.